 Being involved in a car accident can be a very stressful and life-changing experience.
 Not only do you have to deal with recovering from your injuries, but you may also have a lot of medical bills and may have to miss work.

-In Massachusetts, you should be aware of two types of insurance coverage when you look to purchase a policy.
+In Massachusetts, as advised by an injury attorney in Springfield, MA, you should be aware of two types of insurance coverage.
 The first is underinsured motorist coverage and the other is uninsured motorist coverage.
 One question that policyholders may ask is, do I have enough underinsured or uninsured coverage?
 Or any coverage in those circumstances at all?

 How Underinsured and Uninsured Motorist Coverages Work